Photo: Grace Leslie at the recent ATLAS Research Open House. (Credit: Ryan Vachon)

 “Music is found in disparate cultures all around the world.
 It’s an innately human ability,” she said.
 “And in most of those cultures, it’s used to draw people together.”

-Leslie joined CU Boulder this fall as an assistant professor in the College of Music and the ATLAS Insitute where she leads the Brain Music Lab, one of the institute's portfolio of unorthodox research groups.
+Leslie joined CU Boulder this fall as an assistant professor in the ATLAS Institute and the College of Music.
 Her work melds art, engineering and neuroscience to probe the millennia-spanning relationship between humans and a good tune, and whether the right kind of music can help to heal the body and brain.

 She’s also a performer who taps into her own body to create music.
 In her flute concerts, Leslie often comes onstage wearing a medical device called an electroencephalogram (EEG) cap.
 The high-tech headgear transforms the rhythm of her brainwaves into hypnotic sounds that become part of her performance—the mind of the musician laid bare for an audience.